Zero-tolerance policies in schools: Advocacy

 enforcement can act as a psychological deterrent to other potentially disruptive students.

 The policy assumption is that inflexibility is a deterrent because, no matter how or why the rule was broken, the fact that the rule was broken is the basis for the imposition of the penalty.
 This is intended as a behavior modification strategy: since those at risk know that it may operate unfairly, they may be induced to take even unreasonable steps to avoid breaking the rule.
 This is a standard policy in rule- and law-based systems around the world on "offenses" as minor as traffic violations to major health and safety legislation for the protection of employees and the environment.

 Disciplinarian parents view zero-tolerance policies as a tool to fight corruption.
-Under this argument, if subjective judgment is not allowed, most attempts by the authorised person to encourage bribes or other favors in exchange for leniency are clearly visible.
+Under this argument, if subjective judgment is not allowed, most attempts by the authorized person to encourage bribes or other favors in exchange for leniency are clearly visible.

 Criticism

 Critics of zero-tolerance policies in schools say they are part of a school-to-prison pipeline that over-polices children with behavioral problems, treating their problems as criminal justice issues rather than educational and behavioral problems.
 Students that may previously have been given short school suspensions before the implementation of policies are now sent to juvenile courts.

 Critics of zero-tolerance policies frequently refer to cases where minor offenses have resulted in severe punishments.
 Typical examples include the honor-roll student being expelled from school under a "no weapons" policy while in possession of nail clippers, or for possessing "drugs" like cough drops and dental mouthwash or "weapons" like rubber bands.

 A related criticism is that zero-tolerance policies make schools feel like a jail or a prison.

 Furthermore zero-tolerance policies have been struck down by U.S. courts and by departments of education.

-Another criticism is that the zero-tolerance policies have actually caused schools to turn a blind eye to bullying, resulting in them refusing to solve individual cases in an attempt to make their image look better.
+Another criticism is that the zero-tolerance policies have actually caused schools to turn a blind eye to bullying, resulting in them refusing to solve individual cases in an attempt to improve their image.
 The zero-tolerance policy also punishes both the attacker and the defender in a fight, even when the attacker was the one who started the fight unprovoked.
 In 2017, the Georgia Supreme Court ruled that public schools within Georgia could not have a zero-tolerance policy for violence that does not allow for self-defense.

-A particularly dismaying hypothesis about zero-tolerance policies is that they may actually discourage some people from reporting criminal and illegal behavior, for fear of losing relationships, and for many other reasons.
-That is, ironically, zero-tolerance policies may be ineffective in the very purpose for which they were originally designed.
+A particularly dismaying hypothesis about zero-tolerance policies is that they may actually discourage the reporting of violent behaviour, for fear of punishment, losing relationships, and for many other reasons.
+Ironically, zero-tolerance policies may be ineffective in the very purpose for which they were originally designed.